-Sheldon's getting fired forces him to explore what life has to offer outside physics, leaving Leonard to take drastic action to snap his friend out of his funk.
+When Sheldon gets fired and decides to explore life beyond physics, it's up to Leonard to take drastic action to snap his friend out of his funk.

-Fearing he's wasting his time on Penny, Leonard ends up making a connection with Leslie.
+Fearing he's wasting his time on Penny, Leonard ends up making a connection with colleague Leslie Winkle.

-Penny hosts a Hallowe'en party, putting Leonard, Sheldon, Wolowitz, and Koothrappali through a new test of their social skills.
+Penny hosts a Halloween party, that ends up putting Leonard, Sheldon, Wolowitz, and Koothrappali through a new test of their social skills.

-Raj's parents set him up on a blind date, but just when he discovers he can talk to her, she shows interest in Sheldon.
+Raj's parents set him up on a blind date, but just when he discovers he can talk to his date, she shows interest in Sheldon.